cablehead/levee/docs/messages-yet-again.md

   this were:

-  - Strictly enforcing the distinction between `1x` vs `Nx` almost demands you need this, as you constantly need to adapt from what how a producer was written for (say `1x`) and when you might to use it differently.
+  - Strictly enforcing the distinction between `1x` vs `Nx` almost demands you need this, as you constantly need to adapt from, say, how a producer was written (likely for `1x`) and when you might want to use it differently.

   - You should be able to optimize performance, so the effect after the redirect is a message channel that's as efficient as it could be.
 E.g., a